jonlinnell/examclock/README.md

 # Examclock
+A full-screen in-browser display clock, ideal for exams or any situation when a large group of people need to look at the same clock.

 ![alt text](https://raw.githubusercontent.com/jonlinnell/examclock/master/docs/clock_light.png)
 ![alt text](https://raw.githubusercontent.com/jonlinnell/examclock/master/docs/clock_dark.png)

 ## Description
-A full-screen in-browser display clock, ideal for exams or any situation when a large group of people need to look at the same clock.
+This project uses the excellent [Parcel](https://github.com/parcel-bundler/parcel) bundler, so read up on that if you want to customise the build toolchain/process.

 ## Run
 ```console